Study Plan and Official Frameworks

 Key Takeaways

-- The EAS official framework is the study blueprint, not just a reference document.
+- The EAS official framework is your study blueprint, not just a reference document.

-- EAS score weight is concentrated in three 28% competencies: Diverse Student Populations, English Language Learners, and Students with Disabilities and Other Special Learning Needs.
+- Score weight concentrates in three 28% competencies: Diverse Student Populations, English Language Learners, and Students with Disabilities and Other Special Learning Needs.

 - Teacher Responsibilities and School-Home Relationships are smaller at 8% each but still test high-stakes professional judgment.

-- A strong plan combines official-framework reading, scenario practice, written-response practice, and review of missed-question patterns.
+- A strong plan combines framework reading, scenario practice, timed constructed-response writing, and tagged review of missed questions.

 - For CSTs, repeat the same framework-first method with the exact content specialty test for your certificate area.